johnmckenna-snd/portfolio-v2/src/markdown-pages/work/champ.md

 Champ has an agenda management app that runs on the old PHP stack, but it lacks modern responsiveness, features, and development flexibility.
 The goal was to build a new application from the ground up.

 I was involved in the customer interviews, planning, and ui design.

+## Graphics

+Champ had a lot of requests from customers for a simple digital signage solution in addition to their video packages.
+Utilizing socket.io, I built a solution for realtime control of a Raspberry Pi in kiosk mode.